Green Lanterns and Support Services

 How are the Green Lanterns selected and trained?

-Resident Members were asked to nominate themselves or peers as Green Lantern candidates.
+Resident Members were asked to nominate themselves or their peers as Green Lantern candidates.
 The Green Lantern Selection Committee, composed of resident volunteers, then interview nominees and ask behavioural-based questions about handling difficult situations.
 Selected Green Lanterns are then provided training in resource navigation.

 How do I get in contact with a Green Lantern?